 Circa 1860, a Victorian 15k “Dearest” acrostic ring set with a diamond central stone and surrounded by (clockwise from top) emerald, amethyst, ruby, emerald, sapphire and topaz.

 Hi!
 Welcome to Dearest, in which I enthuse about a selection of interesting bits and bobs I find on auction or through various dealers.
-This column used to exist on the late, lamented Hairpin, but now I’m bringing it back in a free weekly (or occasionally bi-weekly, if the pickings are slim) newsletter format.
+This column used to exist on the late, lamented Hairpin, but now I’m bringing it back in a free newsletter format.